I know what you’re thinking. Nutrition information labels. Too much information. Complicated. Time-consuming. Boring. But they don’t need to be.

 So that you have all the information at your fingertips, each recipe in the myDNA app includes relevant nutrition information.
 Use this to learn what a balanced meal looks like for you and use this knowledge to make more DNA-personalized choices for the rest of your life.

-Don’t forget there’s a huge range of recipes you can start trying out now in the Explore section.
+Don’t forget there’s a huge range of recipes you can start trying out in the myDNA app.
+DanceRX customers receive a month free with their purchase of a test.